QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 # Stabilizers

-They are stored in memory as a phase list and a bit-matrix for X and Z components.
-They can be created by an `S` string, or with a number of different constructors.
+A [`Stabilizer`](@ref) object is a tableau of Pauli operators.
+When the tableau is meant to represent a (pure or mixed) stabilizer state, all of these operators should commute (but that is not enforced, rather `Stabilizer` is a generic tableau data structure).
+It is stored in memory as a phase list and a bit-matrix for X and Z components.
+It can be instantiated by an `S` string, or with a number of different constructors.

 ```jldoctest
 julia> S"-XX